bbi3mn4u69/COS30045-Data_Visualisation/README.md

 * Reading json data type and data intergity checking
 * Selected country on heatmap
 * Extract and present different data respective to different usage and purpose of different map
-* Slide feature with data changing respectively
+* Slide feature under heatmap with data changing respectively

 access to the web application: